Exit Tickets: Quick Formative Assessment That Shapes

 exit tickets are a valuable formative assessment tool that can provide teachers with immediate feedback on student understanding.
 By using carefully designed exit tickets, teachers can identify areas where students are struggling and adjust their instruction accordingly.
 Whether using traditional paper-based methods or using digital tools, exit tickets offer a flexible and effective way to monitor student progress and improve learning outcomes.

-By incorporating exit tickets into their regular teaching practice, educators can create a more responsive and personalised learning environment where students are actively engaged in reflecting on their learning and taking ownership of their academic journey.
+By incorporating exit tickets into their regular teaching practise, educators can create a more responsive and personalised learning environment where students are actively engaged in reflecting on their learning and taking ownership of their academic process.
 This, in turn, creates a classroom culture of continuous improvement and helps students to achieve their full potential.

 Classroom assessment strategies